paulanu/FlameSprite/README.md

 Finally, I used Unity's built in animation system to add some gentle up and down "breathing" movement and blinking.

 ## Firelight effect
 The glowing firelight effect around the player is a custom post processing material rendered over the main image.
-I referenced these two great tutorials by [Ronja](https://www.ronja-tutorials.com/post/018-postprocessing-normal/) and [Harry Alisavakis](https://halisavakis.com/my-take-on-shaders-spherical-mask-post-processing-effect/) to create this.
+I referenced two great tutorials by [Ronja](https://www.ronja-tutorials.com/post/018-postprocessing-normal/) and [Harry Alisavakis](https://halisavakis.com/my-take-on-shaders-spherical-mask-post-processing-effect/) to create this.

 It works by grabbing the depthnormal texture from the camera and referencing the player position to color a sphere around it.
 I use a dot product comparison between the normal texture and the direction to the player to determine if the pixel should be colored.
 These parameters are all set in a postprocessing script attached to the camera.

 ## Environment
 I modelled the environment in Blender and textured it using Substance Designer.

-The trees have a custom shader that maps color to height so they can be easily customized and still look uniform.
+The trees have a custom shader that maps height to color so they can be easily customized and still look uniform.

 The jars have a simple shader that uses varying color banding with fresnel to create a fake highlight and stylized glass appearance.